-Moving House Plants Outdoors for Summer: A How-To Guide
+Moving House Plants Outdoors for Summer

 If They're House Plants, How Can They Survive Outside?

-If you think about it, plants have always grown outdoors and have not been used as"house plants" for that long, in comparison to how long they have been in existence.
+If you think about it, plants have always grown outdoors and have not been used as "house plants" for that long, in comparison to how long they have been in existence.
 Yes, houseplants prefer the climates we give them in our homes, but there isn't much stopping them from thriving outside.

 Pro tip: Rainwater is almost always better than tap water for your plants.
 Tap water contains additives that some plants are sensitive to.
 Rainwater also contains a specific form of nitrogen that plants use, making it a miracle worker for your house plants.
 Rainwater will also naturally wash away any dust that had accumulated on your plant's leaves, let's face it, most people aren't dusting their home every day let alone their plants.
 A benefit of their leaves being shiny and clean, plants will also be able to photosynthesize more effectively.